AndreiGanichev/knowledge-base/Software/Architecture/Evolutionary architecture.md

     - tag
 ---

+> To build an evolvable system, architects must think about how the system might evolve across all the important dimensions.

 An evolutionary architecture consists of three primary aspects: incremental change, fitness functions, and appropriate coupling.

 ### Incremental change